Hemsky scores 2, Seguin gets SO winner as Stars beat Flames

 Seguin got a shot past Karri Ramo in the first round of the shootout, and Stars goalie Kari Lehtonen was perfect against Joe Colborne, Johnny Gaudreau and Sean Monahan to get the victory.

-Dereky Engelland got his first two goals of the season, and Gaudreau also scored in regulation for Calgary.
-The Flames remained third in the Pacific Division, one point up on Los Angeles — which is outside of a playoff spot.
+Deryk Engelland got his first two goals of the season, and Gaudreau also scored for Calgary.
+The Flames remained third in the Pacific Division, one point up on Los Angeles — which sits outside of a playoff spot but has played one fewer game.